JanaLasser/new-ontology-of-truth/README.md

 The script outputs predictions of average NewsGuard, accuracy and transparency scores of individual users depending on the share of belief-speaking and truth-seeking tweets by that user.
 The predictions are stored in the files `OLS_predictions_score.csv`, `OLS_predictions_accuracy.csv` and `OLS_predictions_transparency.csv` in the folder `users` and ingested by `plots.ipynb` to produce visualisations.
 Similarly, the script outputs predictions for NewsGuard scores of individual domains depending on the share of belief-speaking and truth-seeking words contained in the article text.
 These predictions are stored at `articles/OLS_predictions_articles.csv`.

 Lastly, the script also outputs LaTeX tables containing the regression statistics that are reported in the paper.
 These stables are saved in `tables`.

+### Mediation analysis
+Mediation analysis is performed in the script `mediation.r`.
+The script ingests the file `tweets/US_politician_tweets_2010-11-06_to_2022-03-16.csv.gzip` and outputs the summary statistics of the mediation analysis.

 ### Bootstrapping
 Timelines shown in our paper include confidence intervals determined via bootstrapping.
 Bootstrapping is performed in the script `bootstrapping.ipynb`.
 Bootstrapping results are saved in the folder `bootstrapping` for ingestion by `plots.ipynb`.